Credit Card Processing Fees_Web Ready Header

 Flat fee pricing.
 This is one of the most transparent pricing models.
 Since all of a merchant’s charges are bundled into one flat rate, there are fewer surprises on their monthly statement.
 They can pay a monthly fee for payment processing instead of paying each time they process a payment.
 Flat rate pricing is also called a subscription model or membership-style pricing.
 Stripe is a flat-fee payment processor.

-2. Pass on the Fees to Customers via Credit Card Surcharging
+2. Pass on the fees to customers via credit card surcharging

-Surcharging vs Charging a Convenience Fee
+Surcharging vs charging a convenience fee

 Credit card companies and the government both have regulations of where and how surcharging can occur.
-As of mid-2023, surcharging is legal in all but two states and one territory –– Connecticut, Massachusetts, and Puerto Rico.
+As of mid-2023, surcharging is legal in all but two states and one territory––Connecticut, Massachusetts, and Puerto Rico.
 But regulations are constantly changing.
 New York, for instance, has incredibly specific surcharging regulations.
 So merchants need to work with their payment processor to confirm ongoing compliance.

 Other Ways to Lower Credit Card Transaction Fees

 Business owners don’t have to accept lofty credit card processing fees lying down.
 There are a few other options, even for retailers that don’t want to toe the slippery line of surcharging.
-No, it doesn’t mean making customers pay for apparel with ACH payments, or anything wild.
-Just a few simple tweaks to the in-store experience can work wonders to minimize credit card fees.

-1. Accept Card-Present Transactions
+1. Accept card-present transactions

-2. Minimize Chargebacks Through PCI Compliance
+2. Minimize chargebacks through PCI compliance

 Chargebacks occur when customers dispute the validity of a purchase they made at a merchant’s payment gateway or website.
 They dispute the transaction with their (issuing) bank, however, it’s the merchant that pays the price.
 Fortunately, business owners can minimize chargebacks through PCI compliance and increasing dialogue throughout customers’ shopping journeys.